rust-lang/rfcs/text/0000-let-expression.md

 ```

 ## Combining with `||`
-If we combine two let expressions via `||`, their PBs should be equal, otherwise
+If we combine two let expressions via `||`, their bindings should be equal, otherwise
 we will get a compile error.
-PBs of result expression is equal to PB of it's operands.
+Bindings of result expression is equal to bindings of it's operands.
 So
 from previous part we have:

 ```rust